reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 > # Check your Understanding
 > When you write a dApp using Reach, do you:
-A) Write a smart contract in Solidity, a backend in JavaScript using the Ethereum SDK, and a frontend in JavaScript, then use Reach to test and deploy it;
+A) Write a smart contract in Solidity, a backend in JavaScript using the Ethereum SDK, and a frontend in JavaScript, then use Reach to test and deploy it.
 B) Write a program in Reach that generates a smart contract and a backend and a frontend in JavaScript, then use Reach to test and deploy it?

 # Rock, Paper, Scissors